hpiwowar/citation11k/analysis/stats.md

 gene expression microarray datasets through PubMed identifiers.
 _Journal of biomedical discovery and collaboration_, *5*, pp.
 7-20.
 ISSN 1747-5333,
 http://www.ncbi.nlm.nih.gov/pubmed/20349403."><a href="http://www.ncbi.nlm.nih.gov/pubmed/20349403">Piwowar & Chapman, 2010</a></span> )</code> had found that querying GEO and ArrayExpress with PubMed article identifiers recovered 77% of the associated publicly available datasets.

 #### Notes on challenges encountered when collecting citation data

 This study required obtaining citation counts for thousands of articles using PubMed IDs, which was not possible at the time of data collection using either Thomson Reuter's Web of Science or Google Scholar.
 While this type of query was (and is) supported by Elsevier's Scopus database, we lacked institutional access to Scopus, individual subscriptions were not available, and attempts to request access through Scopus staff were unsuccessful.
-One of us (HAP) attempted to use the British Library's (BL) walk-in access of Scopus while visiting the UK.
-Unfortunately, the BL’s policies did not permit any method of electronic input of the PubMed identifier list.
-HAP eventually obtained access to Scopus through a Research Worker agreement with Canada's National Research Library (NRC-CISTI), after being fingerprinted to obtain a police clearance certificate (necessary because she had recently lived in the United States).
+One of us (HAP) attempted to use the British Library's walk-in access of Scopus while visiting the UK.
+Unfortunately, the British Library’s policies did not permit any method of electronic input of the PubMed identifier list.
+HAP eventually obtained official access to Scopus through a Research Worker agreement with Canada's National Research Library (NRC-CISTI), after being fingerprinted to obtain a police clearance certificate (a step required by CISTI because she had recently lived in the United States).

 Although Scopus now has an API that would facilitate easy programmatic access to citation counts, at the time of data collection the authors were not aware of any way to query and export data other than through the Scopus website.
 The Scopus website had a limit to the length of query and the number of citations that could be exported at once.
 To work within these restrictions we concatenated 500 PubMed IDs at a time into 22 queries, each of the form "PMID(1234) OR PMID(5678) OR ..."